 Basil countered various heresies in his writings and it is clear that, there was a strong link between allegorizing Genesis and all manner of strange interpretations of the rest of Scripture.

 Basil was bishop of Caesarea Mazaca, Cappadocia, from AD 370–379.
 He argued strongly against various heresies of that day.
 In particular, he defended the vital biblical doctrine of the Trinity against the Arian Heresy which denied the deity of Christ, and later against the Sabellian (modalist) Heresy which denied the distinctness of the three Persons.
 Basil’s classic Trinitarian formula, that God is three Persons (hypostases) in one substance (ousia), is still one of the best summaries of the Biblical doctrine, and is accepted by all branches of orthodox Christianity.
-[See also the topic pages for God and Jesus Christ for biblical defences of the Trinity and deity of Christ.]
+[See also the topic pages for God and Jesus for biblical defences of the Trinity and deity of Christ.]

 Basil was also a monk, pastor, and church leader.
 He established charitable institutions, hospitals and schools, and organised famine relief in 368.
 He greatly improved the lot of lepers in Cappadocia.
 Basil was greatly admired and respected, and was called ‘Basil the Great’.
 Soon after his death he was declared a Saint by the Eastern Orthodox Church.